Measuring a localization phase diagram controlled by the interplay of disorder and driving

-Two special cases of Hamiltonian (1) correspond to the two localization mechanisms previously mentioned.
+Two special cases of Hamiltonian~\eqref{basicHamiltonian_TB} correspond to the two localization mechanisms previously mentioned.
 When $K_0 = 0$, the Hamiltonian becomes the static AAH model.
 For irrational $\beta$~\cite{Jitomirskaya-AAH-Mathematics}, all eigenstates of this Hamiltonian exhibit a localization-delocalization quantum phase transition at $\Delta/J=2$.
 Fig.~\ref{fig:intro_fig}(b) experimentally demonstrates the phase transition of the AAH model, showing \emph{in situ} absorption images taken after 500~ms of expansion in the bichromatic lattice potential for $K_0=0$ with $\Delta/J$ values ranging from 0 to 6.7.
-As in Ref.~\cite{Roati2008Natur.453..895R}, the phase transition is observed in the suppression of expansion for values of $\Delta/J>2$.
-When $\Delta = 0$ in Hamiltonian (1), dynamic localization can occur ~\cite{eckardt_superfluid-insulator_2005,Zoller_DL_92,Raizen_DL_98,arimondo-shakenlattice}.
+As in Ref.~\cite{Roati2008Natur.453..895R}, the phase transition is observed in the suppression of expansion for values of $\Delta/J>2$. {We note that the existence of a mean-field interaction causes subdiffusion~\cite{Lucioni_subdiff_PhysRevLett.106.230403, Deissler2010}, signaling an insulating phase in the non-interacting limit.} If instead $\Delta = 0$ in Hamiltonian (1), dynamic localization can occur~\cite{eckardt_superfluid-insulator_2005,Zoller_DL_92,Raizen_DL_98,arimondo-shakenlattice}.
 Applying Floquet theory~\cite{holthaus_floquet_2016,Floquet_reform_with_avg_E_22} results in a modified tight-binding Hamiltonian with effective tunneling energy $J_\mathrm{eff} = J \mathcal{J}_0(K_0)$~\cite{eckardt_superfluid-insulator_2005}.
 Crucially, hopping is entirely suppressed for dimensionless drive amplitudes corresponding to zeros of the Bessel function $\mathcal{J}_0$, for example at $K_0\approx 2.405$ and $5.520$.
-Fig.~\ref{fig:intro_fig}(c) shows \emph{in situ} absorption images taken after 500~ms of expansion for varying drive amplitudes at $\Delta=0$ and $\omega = 2\pi\times(1\mathrm{\ kHz})= 19.7J/\hbar$.
+Fig.~\ref{fig:intro_fig}(c) shows \emph{in situ} absorption images taken after 500~ms of expansion for varying drive amplitudes at $\Delta=0$ and $\omega = 2\pi\times(1\mathrm{\ kHz})= 20J/\hbar$.
 Expansion is initiated by sudden removal of a confining optical dipole trap, simultaneous with the beginning of sinusoidal phase modulation.
 These data clearly demonstrate the suppression of transport due to dynamic localization for $K_0$ close to the zeroes of $\mathcal{J}_0(K_0)$.